-- The first priority for the year in question was to amend the Academy curriculum offer to address significantly increased enrolments.
-Improved GCSE results in 2015 and the rapidly improving profile of the school in the locale has resulted in more rapid than predicted applications.
-The Academy returned to a four form entry at 11+ and expanded the number of classes at 12+.
-Although challenging, this was achieved within existing staff resources and within the agreed budget. - The second priority was to continue driving systems improvements in line with a very positive Ofsted inspection.
-During the course of the year, strong improvements in pupils' progress and outcomes were maintained. - The third priority was to achieve another set of outstanding GCSE results in the summer of 2016 in order to maintain the strong position of the Academy in the local area.
-The Academy has transformed itself from a poorly performing school which lacked direction and leadership, into a consistently high-performing school which achieves the ambitious goals it sets itself.
-Holbrook has worked very hard indeed to achieve this remarkable transformation and is now, quite justifiably, recognised as a formidable school and one of the very best in South Suffolk.
+- The first priority for the year in question was to ensure that Year 11 students were adequately prepared for the more challenging GCSE examinations in English and maths and that these courses in particular were adequately resourced.
+In addition, higher than predicted enrolments meant the increase in the number of teaching groups in a number of subject areas, mainly the practical subjects.
+This would have implications in human resource terms and additional funds were needed to provide cover for absent colleagues. - The second priority was to continue driving systems improvements in line with a very positive Ofsted inspection the previous year.
+During the course of the year, strong improvements in pupils' progress and outcomes were once again either maintained or enhanced. - The third priority was to achieve another set of outstanding GCSE results in the summer of 2017 in order to maintain the strong position of the Academy in the local area.
+This was achieved, with the academy being ranked as the top-performing state school in Suffolk.